namitamenon/Rasa-Chat-Bot/README.md

 Finally, the bot should ask the user whether he/she wants the details of the top 10 restaurants on email.
 If the user replies 'yes', the bot should ask for user’s email id and then send it over email.
 Else, just reply with a 'goodbye' message.
 The mail should have the following details for each restaurant:

--Restaurant Name
+- Restaurant Name
--Restaurant locality address
+- Restaurant locality address
--Average budget for two people
+- Average budget for two people
--Zomato user rating
+- Zomato user rating